WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/quotation-marks.md

 [warning] Not Recommended: What does it mean if I see a message saying: “Error Code 345.
 Do you want to continue?” [/warning]
 [tip] Recommended: What does it mean if I see a message saying: "Error Code 345.
 Do you want to continue?" [/tip]

+## Single quotation marks

+Use single quotation marks only in the following cases:
+- In code, where single quotation marks are used.
+- When you have to nest a quotation inside quotation marks.